 First and foremost, make sure your daughter knows sharing razors is not sanitary and can cause infections to spread.
 Because of this, it’s important that she has her own razor blade.

-Help your daughter build her own razor.
-That way, she can choose which handle, color and number of blades she wants.
+And if your daughter needs help shaving, help her build her own razor.
+That way, she can choose which handle, colour and number of blades she wants.

 You can show her how to shave or walk her through the process.